Star Wars: A Flicker of Hope

 I need answers.
 I need them to make sense.

 I used to see Officer Ohim’s smile as a proof of paternal warmth toward the young recruit I was.
 How wrong was I to confuse it with the smirk of a rancor in front of his next meal.

-He’s an acting officer in a space station near Aethen II, where I’m heading.
-I’d like to finish with him but it won’t solve anything..
+He’s an acting officer in a space station near Aethen II.
+I’m heading there and see if there is a way to finish with him.
+Treason can’t go unpunished.

 981, Sky Citadel near Aethen II